 The Science of Lighting: A Journey into Technical Elements of Lighting Design (Part 1)

-In this article, we will explore the key technical factors that lighting designers must consider achieving outstanding results.
+In this article, we will explore the key technical factors that lighting designers must consider to achieve outstanding results.
 From the practical aspects such as lumen output and color temperature to the beam angles and glare control, we explore the fascinating world of lighting technology.
 These factors, often overlooked by the untrained eye, play a pivotal role in achieving the desired ambiance, visual comfort, and energy efficiency.

 Here are the important technical factors in lighting design and technology that lighting designers should consider: